 Skip to content

-SnowB BMF features a clean, intuitive interface divided into three main panels: Font Configuration (left), Preview Area (center), and Style Configuration (right).
-This guide covers all interface elements and their functions.
+The interface has three panels: Font Configuration (left), Preview Area (center), and Style Configuration (right).
+Here is what each panel does.

 SnowB BMF Interface Overview